Agonist-Antagonist Neural Coordination without Mechanical Coupling after Targeted Muscle Reinnervation: Materials and Methods

-where $\textbf{W}^{i}$ is the non-negative basis matrix $\textbf{V}^{i}$ of dimension $m$ by $l$, and $\textbf{H}^{i}$ of dimension $l$ by ($r \times t$) is the non-negative matrix of latent time-dependent variables.
-Each column of $\textbf{W}^{i}$ represents the contribution of the m motor units to the latent signals $l$.
-Each row of $\textbf{H}^{i}$ is a latent variable comprising the time-dependent input to motor units.
-NNMF solves a non-convex optimisation problem (i.e., minimises the reconstruction error defined as the Euclidean distance between $\textbf{V}^{i}$ and $\textbf{W}^{i}\textbf{H}^{i}$), prone to converging to local minima.
-For this reason, given $l$, NNMF is repeated 10 times with random initialisation of $\textbf{W}^{i}$ and $\textbf{H}^{i}$ \cite{cheung2009stability} and random shuffling of motor units spike trains in $V_{i}$ and task repetitions concatenation order; the maximum number of iterations is set to 100.
+where $\textbf{W}$ is the non-negative basis matrix $\textbf{V}$ of dimension $m$ by $l$, and $\textbf{H}$ of dimension $l$ by ($r \times t$) is the non-negative matrix of latent time-dependent variables.
+Each column of $\textbf{W}$ represents the contribution of the m motor units to the latent signals $l$.
+Each row of $\textbf{H}$ is a latent variable comprising the time-dependent input to motor units.
+NNMF solves a non-convex optimisation problem (i.e., minimises the reconstruction error defined as the Euclidean distance between $\textbf{V}$ and $\textbf{W}\textbf{H}$), prone to converging to local minima.
+For this reason, given $l$, NNMF is repeated 10 times with random initialisation of $\textbf{W}$ and $\textbf{H}$ \cite{cheung2009stability} and random shuffling of motor units spike trains in $V$ and task repetitions concatenation order; the maximum number of iterations is set to 100.
 The latent space dimension $l$ is set equal to the minimum number of latent factors explaining a significant portion of the total variance within $\textbf{V}^{i}$.
 In our study, NNMF is applied for values of $l$ ranging from 1 to 5.
 The coefficient of determination $R^{2}$ is computed as in Muceli {\it{et al.}} \cite{muceli2010identifying}.
 The MSE values are reported for completeness.
 The number of latent factors is determined using the $R^{2}$-curve as in d'Avella {\it{et al.}} \cite{d2003combinations} and Clark {\it{et al.}} \cite{clark2010merging}.
+The above procedure was also followed in the study the current work builds upon \cite{ferrante2025implanted}.